What is in vitro fertilization?

 We often keep those eggs from growing by giving birth control pills or maybe injections of a medicine called leuprolide acetate.

-or puts the egg actually in a little petri dish with thousands of sperm.
-We look the next day to see if we have fertilized eggs,
+or puts the egg, actually, in a little Petri dish with thousands of sperm.
+We look at the next day to see if we have fertilized eggs,

-7 to 12 days later, we find out if the woman's pregnant.
+Seven to 12 days later, we find out if the woman is pregnant.
 [AUDIO LOGO]

 female infertility